Preparation and Confidence

 “Are you worried that you might not do a good job with the rhythms?”

 It seemed at the prior lesson the teacher, student and parent had worked hard on clapping some rhythmic patterns, but at home, the parent and child had both forgotten how exactly to clap the rhythms and didn't successfully practice it that week at home.
 (Take notes and videos on your phones folks!).
 The braveness of this youngster to feel unprepared for the class but to still follow through is not a commonality.
 Often younger students who feel this way start to resist attending the lessons, which eventually turns into resistance towards practicing at home and even towards their music lessons at large.

 We all have pressure situations in our lives whether they be meetings with a boss, a pitch to potential clients, or a speech at a conference.
 Being a bit nervous or feeling the pressure in these circumstances is not a bad thing for most of us, it can often be turned into positive excitement.
 Being unprepared for these occasions, however, feels terrible: you still have the pressure, but in the back of your mind you know the outcome will not be ideal.
 For a younger student, going into their music class is the infantilization of our professional pressures.
 Even my high school students who play at an extremely high-level still admit they get nervous playing for me in their lessons.

-In closing, parents register their kids in music lessons for a plethora of reasons, similarly there are a plethora of benefits to studying an instrument, but the most important part taking classes whether they are for a beginner or expert is to practice.
-It seems obvious but try to get yourself or your kids in a routine of practicing everyday, even if it is just for a little bit at first.
-The results of consistency are amazing not just on their playing but again on their confidence, focus and work ethic!
+In closing, parents register their kids in music lessons for a plethora of reasons, similarly, there are a plethora of benefits to studying an instrument, but the most important part taking classes whether they are a beginner or expert is to practice.
+It seems obvious but try to get yourself or your kids into a routine of practicing every day, even if it is just for a little bit at first.
+The results of consistency are amazing not just for their playing but also on their confidence, focus and work ethic!